 So Ted Dibiase receives a bye into the finals due to the Hogan-Andre double countout, and the lone semi-final match is Randy Savage vs. Rick Rude

 Next up is the British Bulldogs vs. The Islanders - Instead of having Koko B. Ware and Bobby Heenan as actual participants I'm using them as corner men.
 This is a blazing twelve-minute tag team match that ends when Davey Boy powerslams Tama and goes for a cover.
 Heenan tries to climb into the ring but is pulled to the floor by Koko.
 Haku then comes up behind Koko and superkicks him, knocking him out.
-The referee is distracted by all this.
-Haku slides into the ring and goes for Davey Boy, but Dynamite Kid tackles him in the corner, again distracting the ref.
-Heenan slides a foreign object to Tama, who knocks Davey Boy out for the pin.
+The referee is distracted by all this, and while all four legal men are brawling in the ring, Heenan slides a foreign object to Tama, who knocks Davey Boy out for the pin.

 Then we get to the big power vs. power match, Ultimate Warrior vs. Hercules.
 In real life this got a lousy four minutes.
 Here we'll give them eight, but the result is the same - Warrior wins by pinfall.